clojure-emacs/cider/README.md

 Note that the history is written to the file when you kill the REPL buffer (which includes invoking `cider-quit`) or you quit Emacs.

+* If your tests are not following the `some.ns-test` naming convention you can customize the variable `cider-test-infer-test-ns`.
+It should be bound to a function that takes the current ns and returns the matching test ns (which may be the same as the current ns).

 ### Minibuffer completion

 Out-of-the box `CIDER` uses the standard `completing-read` Emacs mechanism.
 While it's not